aaronallred/aaronallred.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Captivated at a young age by the expanse of space, I developed a lifelong passion for human exploration that has grown deeper with my furthered education, industry work, and personal experiences.
+Captivated by the expanse of space, I developed a lifelong passion for human exploration that has grown deeper with my furthered education, industry work, and personal experiences.
 Today, this passion has manifested as a desire to establish new capabilities and access to human exploration through research and to teach the next generation of aerospace students through a teaching program grounded in providing equitable access to learning.

 ---
 <b>Overview<b>